AdobeDocs/experience-platform.en/help/destinations/catalog/email-marketing/salesforce-marketing-cloud-exact-target.md

 ## Overview {#overview}

-[[!DNL Salesforce Marketing Cloud]](https://www.salesforce.com/products/marketing-cloud/overview/) (formerly known as ExactTarget) is a digital marketing suite that allows you to build and customize journeys for visitors and customers to personalize their experience.
+[[!DNL Salesforce Marketing Cloud]](https://www.salesforce.com/products/marketing-cloud/overview/) (formerly known as [!DNL ExactTarget]) is a digital marketing suite that allows you to build and customize journeys for visitors and customers to personalize their experience.

 >[!IMPORTANT]
 >
->Note the difference between this connection and the other [Salesforce Marketing Cloud connection](/help/destinations/catalog/email-marketing/salesforce-marketing-cloud.md) that exists within the Email marketing catalog section.
+>Note the difference between this connection and the other [[!DNL Salesforce Marketing Cloud] connection](/help/destinations/catalog/email-marketing/salesforce-marketing-cloud.md) that exists within the Email marketing catalog section.
 The other Salesforce Marketing Cloud connection allows you to export files to a specified storage location, whereas this is an API-based streaming connection.

-This [!DNL Adobe Experience Platform] [destination](/help/destinations/home.md) leverages the [!DNL Salesforce Marketing Cloud] [update contacts](https://developer.salesforce.com/docs/marketing/marketing-cloud/guide/updateContacts.html) API, which allows you to add contacts / update contact data for your business needs after activating them within a new Salesforce segment.
+This [!DNL Adobe Experience Platform] [destination](/help/destinations/home.md) leverages the [!DNL Salesforce Marketing Cloud] [update contacts](https://developer.salesforce.com/docs/marketing/marketing-cloud/guide/updateContacts.html) API, which allows you to add contacts / update contact data for your business needs after activating them within a new [!DNL Salesforce Marketing Cloud] segment.

-[!DNL Salesforce Marketing Cloud] uses OAuth 2 with Client Credentials as the authentication mechanism to communicate with the Salesforce REST API.
-Instructions to authenticate to your Salesforce instance are further below, in the [Authenticate to destination](#authenticate) section.
+[!DNL Salesforce Marketing Cloud] uses OAuth 2 with Client Credentials as the authentication mechanism to communicate with the [!DNL Salesforce Marketing Cloud] API.
+Instructions to authenticate to your [!DNL Salesforce Marketing Cloud] instance are further below, in the [Authenticate to destination](#authenticate) section.

 ## Use cases {#use-cases}